gochan-org/gochan/README.md

 	- **Note on MySQL:** While MariaDB and mainline MySQL are very similar, there are a few features that MariaDB has that MySQL lacks that may cause issues.
 To specifically use the mainline MySQL server, run `GC_MYSQL_MAINLINE=1 vagrant up`
 3. After it finishes installing the Ubuntu VM, follow the printed instructions.

-## For developers (using vscode)
+## For developers (using VS Code)
-1. Install go, the vs-go extention and gcc (I think, let me know if you need something else)
+1. Install Go, the VS Code Go extention, and gcc
-2. Install either postgreSQL or mariaDB.
+2. Install MariaDB, PostgreSQL, or MySQL.
 Setup a database with an account and enter the ip:post and login information into the gochan.json config.
 See "Configuration".
 (Tools like PG admin highly recommended for easy debugging of the database)
 3. Set "DebugMode" to true.
 This will log all logs to the console and disable some checks.
 4. Open the folder containing everything in vscode (named gochan most likely), go to "Run"
 	1. Select "gochan" if you wish to run/debug the website itself